gear-foundation/academy/docs/09-escrow/escrow-tutorial.md

 hide_table_of_contents: true
 ---

+In this tutorial, you'll learn the following about escrow smart contracts:

-This tutorial will teach you how to utilize an escrow smart contract in a blockchain transaction, providing safety for all parties involved.
-It explains the process of an escrow smart contract, from the terms agreement to the automatic transfer of funds to the seller's digital wallet.
+- How to utilize an escrow smart contract in a blockchain transaction.
+- Providing safety for all parties involved.
+- The process of an escrow smart contract (from the terms agreement to the automatic transfer of funds to the seller's digital wallet).

 An escrow is a temporary arrangement where a third party holds the transaction's assets.
 These valuables remain in the third-party account until all parties meet the agreed-upon terms.
 Both parties benefit from added security by using an escrow model.